argosnothing/niri-scratchpad/README.md

 # Dynamic Niri Scratchpad

 Dynamically assign windows as scratchpads against numerical register.

-The scratchpad will also manage windows that have been deleted since running the command last.
-If you invoke `niri-scratchpad create 1` and 1 register has been deleted since last excution, it will bind the currently focused window to that register instead as a scratchpad.
+The program will also manage windows that have been deleted since running the command last.
+If you invoke `niri-scratchpad create 1` and register 1 has been deleted since last excution, it will bind the currently focused window to that register instead as a scratchpad.

 ```kdl
     workspace "stash" {